Daylily-Informatics/zebra_day/README.md

 ## Other Providers
-If it will work on AWS, it will work anyplace really.
+If it will work on AWS, it will work anyplace really (with some provider specific tweaks).

 ## Docker
 I'm not anti, but am not putting time towards this anytime soon.

+# Add'l Future Development

+  * Set varios printer config via ZPL commands (presently this package only fetches config).

 # BadgeLand